GetSale/WordPress/getsale-popup-tool/readme.txt

 = 1.0.2 =
  * Added error handling "Call to undefined function curl_init()".
  * Added settings page in the admin sidebar.
+ * Added trimming of email and APIkey fields.
  * Improved compatibility with other plugins.